Children’s Books To Read During The Extended Covid-19 Lockdown

 According to the WEF, children’s books are ideal for mitigating risks associated with the ongoing pandemic and calming their fears.
 It is also a tool that can help them adjust to this whole new world, where nothing is the same anymore.

-You can find many children’s books to help them stay entertained during the lockdown.
+You can find many children’s books to read that will help them stay entertained during the lockdown.
 In addition, the lockdown is shown to have unintended consequences on the children’s psyche, and readers will help them stay normal.

 1. The Shape of Me and Other Stuff